-A two decade old recipe by my mother that yields a spicy, lemony Indian cilantro-mint chutney.
-This chutney is incredibly versatile and works with sandwiches, meat, marinades, sides, etc.
+This two decade old recipe passed down by my mother yields a spicy, lemony Indian Cilantro-Mint Chutney.
+Toss all of the ingredients in a blender and it's ready to go in less than 5 minutes, no oil and no cooking!
+This vegan chutney is incredibly versatile and works with sandwiches, meat, marinades, sides, and several Indian dishes.

 My mom's secret is she adds a bit of avocado instead of yogurt for extra creaminess.
 Traditionally, my mom uses a salt called "kala namak" which translates to "black salt".
 Himalayan black salt isn't something that everyone readily has available in their pantries, so Himalayan pink salt is the best substitute.

-- Ginger garlic paste: This is a common bottled ingredient that you can get at grocery stores but you can use freshly grated ginger and garlic or even the powder.
+- Ginger garlic paste - This is a common bottled ingredient that you can get at grocery stores but you can make fresh ginger garlic paste at home with just ginger, garlic, and a splash of oil.

 This chutney is so simple, everything just goes into a blender and there's nothing more complicated than that.